- Expand the availability of affordable housing through the city’s inclusionary housing program

 While there are undoubtedly regional forces driving housing prices in Cambridge, our city’s leaders must continue to step up on behalf of low and middle income residents.
 There are measures we can take and opportunities we can leverage at the local level that will make a difference for those who are in need now.

 The Affordable Housing Trust must aggressively pursue properties in every Cambridge neighborhood that can be converted into affordable housing.
-Year after year, opportunities to build affordable units in the most exclusive Cambridge neighborhoods are turned down for dubious reasons.
 Our city’s low and middle income residents can’t make excuses when they aren’t able to afford their next rent payment.
 Our leaders shouldn’t make excuses either.

 I supported the effort to raise linkage fees throughout the City which has created more revenue for the Affordable Housing Trust.
 Similarly, I have worked to raise the inclusionary housing requirement for new development.